nmondal/cowj/manual/RAMA.md

 ### Storage & Durability

-Any key value store suffices, which gives guarantee on durability.
+Any key value store with ability to prefix search on key suffices, which gives guarantee on durability as well as fast retrieval.

 ### Client Identity